 It appears the cruise ship companies are more concerned with filling cabins with fare-paying passengers than sacrificing those cabins to hire paid lifeguards during the cruise to monitor the swimming areas.
 It is true it would require several lifeguards on each cruise ship, a loss of cabins that could be used to fill with passengers, and the lifeguards would have to be paid.
 However, how much is a life worth?
 When will the cruise lines learn?
 When will lifeguards be put on the cruise ships?

 National Maritime Injury Attorneys Advocating for Safer Cruise Ships

 I suggest that everyone write their representative in Congress and urge Congress to pass a law requiring lifeguards onboard the cruise ships, and also I urge everyone to write the major cruise line companies a letter urging them to voluntarily place the lifeguards on the cruise ships before another life is lost.

 Our firm continues to act as safety advocates for those injured or harmed at sea.
-Our firm is available for a free consultation in any maritime-related case, including any accidents that occur aboard a cruise ship.
+Our cruise ship accident lawyer is available for a free consultation in any maritime-related case, including any accidents that occur aboard a cruise ship.
 It’s important to keep in mind that any claims involving an incident that occurs onboard a cruise ship is subject to the terms and conditions of the passenger contract, which contains many favorable terms and conditions for the cruise ship company.
-An experienced maritime lawyer is necessary to navigate through these terms and conditions and advise how not to be trapped by some of the loopholes cruise ship companies enjoy.
+An experienced Florida boat accident lawyer is necessary to navigate through these terms and conditions and advise how not to be trapped by some of the loopholes cruise ship companies enjoy.